 My boys would eat Mexican food everyday without a single complaint.
 While I love a more diverse menu, on a busy day these fish tacos made in the oven, are a terrific easy meal option.
 After preparing the fish and tossing it into the oven to bake, I prepare the toppings and warm the tortillas for a 20 minute meal.

-- You can use cod, pollock, halibut or flounder for these tacos.
-Any firm white fish does best.
+- For this fish taco recipe, you can use cod, pollock, halibut or flounder for these tacos.
+Choose a firm white fish as it does best.

 - To keep these light, I typically spray them with cooking spray for baking.
 You can drizzle them with oil as well, the choice is yours.